Island-hopping in Greece to get away from it all

 Where and how to start my Greek island-hopping adventure?

 With hundreds of inhabited islands, and thousands more uninhabited ones peppering the eastern Mediterranean, visitors are truly spoilt for choice; something which makes deciding on where to go a genuine challenge.
-The best way to approach an island-hopping trip to Greece is to narrow your choice to one of the main island groupings: the Cyclades, Saronic, Ionian, Sporades, Dodecanese, Aegean, or Cretan island groups.
+The best way to approach an island-hopping trip to Greece is to narrow your choice to one of the main island groupings; namely, the Cyclades, Saronic, Ionian, Sporades, Dodecanese, Aegean, or Cretan island groups.
 Each of these will have a regional airport and port from where to commence your voyage.
-In this post we’ll be focusing exclusively on island-hopping from Athens.
+But in this post we’ll be focusing exclusively on island-hopping from Athens.

 From Athens’ Piraeus Port there are ferries to virtually every corner of Greece’s islands.
-This makes it an ideal point of departure.
-In fact, there is little else to do than turn up at the port and book your ferry – although it’s advisable to acquaint yourself with the ferry schedules online, as these can be quite messy and departures subject to change at short notice.
+This makes it an ideal point of departure, especially as there is little else to do than turn up at the port and book your ferry – although it’s advisable to acquaint yourself with the ferry schedules online beforehand, as these can be quite messy and departures subject to change at short notice.
 So allow for these delays and changes when setting off.
 And crucially, don’t despair, embrace any delays and chaos as an integral part of Greek laisses-faire island-hopping.

 Island-hop in the Cyclades

 Bobbing in the middle of the Aegean, the Cyclades are host to the most typical of Greek islands, with their ‘sugar cube’ houses, blue roofs, barren landscapes and pristine beaches.
 Home to the famed islands of Santorini, Mykonos, Naxos and Ios, the Cyclades are extremely popular.
 But there are ample crowd-free alternatives.
 To escape the madding crowds and find blissful seclusion try hopping to:

 Serifos – with a population just shy of 1,500, Serifos is an ideal first stop in your search for authentic Greek island life.
 With its small fishing village, a solitary whitewashed town perched atop a hill, and barren terrain stretching over an area of 75km2, you’ll be able to experience the same seclusion felt by Roman criminals who were often banished at Serifos.
 Above all, Serifos offers secluded beaches aplenty, of which, Agios Sostis beach (7km East of Chora) and Lia beach (7km South East of Chora) are must-visits.